-The greater short-tailed bat (Mystacina robusta) was found on two islands off Stewart Island but following an invasion of ship rats, it was last sighted in 1967 and is probably extinct.
+1. Greater short-tailed bat (Mystacina robusta) was found on two islands off Stewart Island but following an invasion of ship rats, it was last sighted in 1967 and is probably extinct.

 It is the only member of its family, Mystacinidae, known to still survive.
-In 2012 DOC listed the northern and southern subspecies as ‘nationally endangered’ and the central North Island subspecies as ‘declining’.

-Short-tailed bats weigh around 12–15 g, they have large pointed ears and a free tail.
+Short-tailed bats weigh around 12–15 g.
+They have large pointed ears and a free tail.
 They are a mousy-grey colour.

 Unlike most bats, which catch their prey in the air, the short-tailed bat has adapted to ground hunting.
-It is one of the few bats in the world which spends large amounts of time on the forest floor, using its folded wings as 'front limbs' for scrambling around.
+It is one of the few bats in the world that spends large amounts of time on the forest floor, using its folded wings as 'front limbs' for scrambling around.

 Short-tailed bats are found in indigenous forests where they roost, singly or communally, in hollow trees.
 Thought to be a lek breeder, the male bats compete for traditional 'singing' posts and 'sing' to attract a female.

 The bats go into a 'torpor' in cold weather and stay in their roosts.
 They wake up as soon as the weather becomes warmer.

 Their diet consists of insects, fruit, nectar and pollen.
-The short-tailed bats are thought to be an important pollinator of the Dactylanthus or woodrose.
+The short-tailed bats are thought to be an important pollinator of the Dactylanthus or wood rose.
 This is a threatened parasitic plant which grows on the roots of trees on the forest floor.

-Factors thought to have caused the bats decline include habitat loss (clearing of land for farming or the logging of native forest), introduced predators such as rats, stoats and cats and the disturbance of roosts.
+Factors thought to have caused the bats decline include habitat loss (clearing of land for farming or the logging of native forest), introduced predators such as rats, stoats and cats, and the disturbance of roosts.

 We are surveying bats in many areas to determine the present distribution of the two species.
 Bats are located by searching with an electronic 'bat box', a small black box that can pick up high frequency echo-location calls.